-Outcome measure 2 is related to academic growth via unweighted GPA.
+Outcome measure 2 is related to academic growth via unweighted GPA (Grade Point Average).
 Sites will report this data at the student level for students in grades 7, 8, 10, 11, &12.
+At many schools, unweighted GPA is already calculated for various reporting and transcript purposes.
+Connect with your academic counselor or equivalent role on campus to check if this data is already available.
 For situations where unweighted GPA is not readily calculated at the school, sites will need to calculate the unweighted GPA for each student.

 In some situations, the school's grading system will need to be crosswalked to a scale that can be used to calculate unweighted GPA.
 A crosswalk has been provided below to assist with determining the equivalent grading scales.
+This crosswalk is a guide; sites should use their best judgement in determining the best way to convert a differing grading system into GPA.

-Letter Grade Sample Word Grade (1) Sample Word Grade (2) Percentage Grade STC in AzEDS GPA A Exceeding Expectations Advanced 90-100% Above Average 4.0 В Above Expectations Proficient 80-89% Above Average 3.0 С At Expectations Approaching 70-79% Average 2.0 D/F Below Expectations Beginning Below 70% Below Average Below 2.0
+Letter Grade Sample Word Grade (1) Sample Word Grade (2) Percentage Grade STC in AzEDS Sample Standards based- pts GPA A Exceeding Expectations Advanced 90-100% Above Average 4- Advanced 4.0 В Above Expectations Proficient 80-89% Above Average 3- Meets Expectations for Target 3.0 С At Expectations Approaching 70-79% Average 2- Partial Mastery 2.0 D/F Below Expectations Beginning Below 70% Below Average 1- Little or no Mastery Below 2.0